 Those students continuing their studies in the 2014/15 academic year should continue to apply, as usual, at www.studentfinancewales.co.uk

 If you have any questions or need to send any information or evidence to support your application, contact your Local Authority who will continue to deal with your student finance application.

 The Wrexham Student Support Office is based in 16 Lord Street, Wrexham, LL11 1LG.
 We are responsible for assessing the eligibility and entitlement of continuing students normally resident in the area of the Authority attending Colleges and Universities throughout the United Kingdom.

-Our primary purpose is to ensure that you receive all the assistance and advice you need so that your take up of higher education is as trouble free as possible.
+Our primary purpose is to ensure that you receive all the assistance and advice you need.

 From 2011/12 paper application forms for Student Support will not generally be available.
 As part of a modernisation package announced by the Welsh Government, students and their parents are being encouraged to apply online for support.

 Full details of how to apply online can be found on www.studentfinancewales.co.uk under the Frequently Asked Questions (faqs) on the home page.

 You can apply online or download an application form at www.studentfinancewales.co.uk